The Federal Government allowed Australians affected by COVID-19 to access some of their superannuation during much of 2020.

-For many people, the government’s COVID-19 (coronavirus) early release of super scheme has been a lifesaver, with the money accessed from retirement savings helping provide additional support at a time of economic uncertainty.
+For many people, the early release of super scheme was a lifesaver, with the money accessed from retirement savings helping provide additional support at a time of economic uncertainty.

-As we begin to emerge on the other side of the pandemic, with infection rates falling and the economy re-starting, if you’re one of these 1.81 million, you might be wondering about the long-term impact your super withdrawal could have on the quality of your retirement.
+If you’re one of these Australians, you might be wondering about the long-term impact your super withdrawal could have on the quality of your retirement.

 The good news is there’s plenty you can do to help make sure you can still enjoy the kind of retirement you’ve always dreamed of.

 According to the ASFA Retirement Standard, to be able to live a comfortable life in retirement, doing things such as eating out at restaurants, enjoying leisure activities and traveling occasionally in Australia and overseas (once restrictions ease), it’s estimated you’ll need a super lump sum of $545,000 if you’re single, or $640,000 between you if you’re in a couple2.

 Savings requried at retirement

 |Comfortable lifestyle of a single person||$545,000|

 All figures in today's dollars using 2.75% AWE as a deflator and an assumed investment earning rate of 6 per cent.